Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Experiments

 \subsection{Comparison on external benchmark: split MNIST}

-We compare our model to other continual learning methods on a popular continual learning benchmark that splits MNIST digits into 5 pairs, making each pair into a binary classification task (0 or 1) \citep{lecun_mnist_2010}, (referred to as 'domain incremental learning' \cite{ven_three_2019}).
+We compare our model to other continual learning methods on a popular continual learning benchmark that splits MNIST digits into 5 pairs, making each pair into a binary classification task (0 or 1, chosen arbitrarily) \citep{lecun_mnist_2010}, (referred to as 'domain incremental learning' \cite{ven_three_2019}).
 Models are shown an image at a time from each task and are required to classify it as 0 or 1.
-Importantly, models have no access to task identifiers as they are trained on the 5 tasks sequentially.
-As Thalamus embodies a slightly different paradigm mean to operate in dynamic environments, to test its performance on a task it requires prompting with a batch from the training-set of the same task, so it can adapt its latent embedding z through latent updates. (i.e. it requires feedback from the environment whether as a supervised signal or a reinforcement reward).
+Importantly, models have no access to task identifiers and are trained on the 5 tasks sequentially.
+As Thalamus embodies a slightly different paradigm meant to operate in dynamic environments, testing its performance on a task requires prompting with a batch from the training-set of the same task, so it can adapt its latent embedding z, while keeping the weights frozen (i.e. it requires feedback from the environment whether as a supervised signal or a reinforcement reward).
 Thalamus shows competitive end average accuracy (Table \ref{table:splitMNIST}) when compared to the popular regularization-based methods synaptic intelligence (SI) \citep{zenke_continual_2017}, elastic weight consolidation (EWC) \citep{kirkpatrick_overcoming_2017} although these methods are at a great disadvantage here as they generally require access to task labels and task boundaries.
 We also compare to three generative rehearsal methods that are of relevance to neuroscience theories: deep generative replay (DGR) \citep{shin_continual_2017}, learning without forgetting (LwF) \citep{li_learning_2018}, and the model with the current state of the art, replay through feedback (RtF) \citep{ven_three_2019} (Table \ref{table:splitMNIST}).
-Of note, other more recent works do not report results on MNIST and moved on to more complex datasets requiring specific optimizers, data augmentations, and loss functions making comparison to their core architecture difficult \citep{pham_dualnet_2021, he_unsupervised_2021}, and as we argue here, not all desiderata of continual learning have been met for the simpler MNIST-based tasks.
-Further experimental details can be found in Appendix A.1.
+Of note, other more recent works do not report results on MNIST and moved on to more complex datasets requiring specific optimizers, data augmentations, and loss functions, making comparison to their core architecture difficult \citep{pham_dualnet_2021, he_unsupervised_2021}, and as we argue here, not all desiderata of continual learning have been met for the simpler MNIST-based tasks.
+Further experimental details can be found in Appendix A1.